Bubblebyb/Eamin-s-Card-Printer/README.md

 * You're almost done!
 After you type in your command, the card printer will create an index.csv file.
 You can now import that into Anki or Quizlet.
 * The printer isn't perfect, you'll probably have to delete some useless cards or edit them every time you do this.

+#### Feel free to improve further upon this to create an actual command line tool or anything else!